biologist79/ESPuino/README.md

 * compile and upload the sketch

 ## Starting Tonuino-ESP32 first time
 After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
-Enter WiFI-credentials, save them and restart the uC.
+Enter WiFI-credentials + the hostname (Tonuio's name) and save them and restart the uC.
 Then reconnect to your "regular" WiFi.
 Now you're ready to got: place your favourite RFID-tag next to the RFID-reader and the music should start to play.
 While the playlist is generated, fast-rotating LEDs are shown.
-The more tracks a playlist/directory contains the longer this step takes.
+The more tracks a playlist/directory contains the longer this step takes. <br >
+Please note: hostname can be used to call webgui or FTP-server.
+I tested it with a Fritzbox 7490 and worked fine.
+Make sure you don't use a name that already exists in you local network (LAN).

 ## After Tonuino-ESP32 is connected to your WiFi
 After connecting the Tonuino to your WiFi, the 'regular' Webgui is available at the IP assigned by the router.
 Using this GUI, you can configure: